 By Jack Trlica

 The loss prevention industry lost one its strongest leaders with the passing of Gary Manson on February 17 at MD Anderson Cancer Center in Houston, TX, at the age of 73.
-Manson retired in 2009 as vice president of loss prevention for Neiman Marcus, where he worked for 25 years.
-Read More
+Manson retired Read More

 It is that time of year again, when shoppers and shoplifters converge on our retail outlets looking for that all-important deal or steal.
 It’s also a critical time to ensure that your loss prevention plans are in place, up to date, and ready to tackle the upcoming holidays.

 While the peak Read More